DIAGNijmegen/node21/algorithms/noduledetection/README.md

 ```python
 FROM pytorch/pytorch:1.9.0-cuda11.1-cudnn8-runtime
 ```
+📌 NOTE: The docker images will be run on A100 GPU in the training phase.
+For pytorch installations, you will need to install CUDA 11.0 instead of 10.2 and reinstall PyTorch for this CUDA version.

-3. Copy all the files you need to run your model : model weights, *requirement.txt*, all the python files you need etc.
+2. Copy all the files you need to run your model : model weights, *requirement.txt*, all the python files you need etc.
 ```python
 COPY --chown=algorithm:algorithm requirements.txt /opt/algorithm/
 COPY --chown=algorithm:algorithm entrypoint.sh /opt/algorithm/